SAITPublic/PIMSimulator/README.md

 ## 1. Overview

-PIMSimulator is a a cycle accurate model that Single Instruction, Multiple Data (SIMD) execution units that uses the bank-level parallelism in PIM Block to boost performance that would have otherwise used multiple times of bandwidth from simultaneous access of all bank.
+PIMSimulator is a cycle accurate model that Single Instruction, Multiple Data (SIMD) execution units that uses the bank-level parallelism in PIM Block to boost performance that would have otherwise used multiple times of bandwidth from simultaneous access of all bank.
 The simulator include memory and have embedded within it a PIM block, which consist of programmable command registers, general purpose register files and execution units.

 Based on https://github.com/umd-memsys/DRAMSim2, the simulator includes